nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Example:

-Suppose we want to update Betsy Crowe with her school and academic level, and remove her remarks and tags.
+Suppose that you want to update Betsy Crowe with her school and academic level, and remove her remarks and tags.
 Here's how to do it:

 1. Look for Betsy Crowe in the list of students.
 In this example, she's the seventh student in the list.